HL7Austria/AIST-PICA-R5/input/pagecontent/overview.md

 The care pathway follows a specific treatment plan for a patient.
 As these CarePlans in FHIR represent the treatment plan, based on a guideline, this allows conformance checking of a process.

 In FHIR there are several types of CarePlan.
 If the care plan you want to conformance check is made for a group (CarePlan.subject), you are able to process mine and conformance check for a group of patients.
-Otherwise the care plan will be specific to one patient, and allows only to check the conformance of that one patients process.
+Otherwise, the care plan will be specific to one patient, and allows only to check the conformance of that one patient's process.
 In case you want to check the conformance for a specific process (e.g. Treatment for Burn Victims in specific Hospital), all of the care plans that were made for a patient need to be selected from the Audit Log.
 This depends massively on how FHIR is treated in the hospital, and could be one of the following options (among others):
 - CarePlan.instantiatesCanonical refers to the treatment guideline in the form of a PlanDefinition, all care plans for one plan definition can be grouped together in this case
 - CarePlan.basedOn refers to a generic CarePlan (similar to PlanDefinition)
 - CarePlan.category identifies a code for a treatment that should be conformance checked